|Home | Products | Issue Tracker | FAQ | Download|

 When handling very large raster layers it is often convenient, and higher performance to split the raster image into a number of smaller images.
 Each file is a tile of the larger raster mosaic available for display.
 The list of files forming a layer can be stored in a shapefile with polygons representing the footprint of each file, and the name of the files.
 This is called a ‘TILEINDEX’ and works similarly to the same feature in vector layers.
 The result can be represented in the Mapfile as one layer, but MapServer will first scan the tile index, and ensure that only raster files overlapping the current display request will be opened.

 The following example shows a simple example.
 No DATA statement is required because MapServer will fetch the filename of the raster files from the Location attribute column in the hp2.dbf file for records associated with polygons in hp2.shp that intersect the current display region.
 The polygons in hp2.shp should be rectangles representing the footprint of the corresponding file.
-Note that the files do not have to be all the same size, the formats can vary and they can even overlap (later files will be drawn over earlier ones); however, they must all be in the same coordinate system (projection) as the layer.
+Note that the files do not have to be all the same size, the formats can vary and they can even overlap (later files will be drawn over earlier ones).

 LAYER NAME "hpool" STATUS ON TILEINDEX "hp2.shp" TILEITEM "Location" TYPE RASTER END